Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Introduction

+In this paper, we mainly focus on the chained (pipelined) version of HotStuff with a rotating primary.
+In the rotating primary mechanism, a dedicated primary is assigned each time to propose a block.
+The rotating primary mechanism provides two additional important properties to a partially synchronous protocol (that cannot be achieved through the stable primary mechanism, where the primary is changed only upon failure).
+First, by randomly selecting the rotating primary nodes, the protocol limits the time window for malicious adversaries to perform a Denial-of-Service attack on the primary node \cite{libra-BFT}.
+Secondly, by rotating primary nodes, each node gets an equal opportunity to propose a block.
+This can be a very important property when nodes receive rewards by proposing blocks.
+Moreover, pipelining significantly improves the protocol throughput.

 HotStuff has made trade-offs to achieve linear view change and responsiveness.
 First, it adds a round of consensus to the classic two-round BFT consensus.
 Secondly, to achieve higher throughput, a rotating primary in pipelined HotStuff proposes a block without waiting for its child block to get committed (proposals are pipelined).
-In rotating primary mechanism a dedicated primary is assigned each time to propose a block.